Overview

 Find Opensense Outlook Add-in.

-Click Permissions → Grant Admin Consent for the organization.
+Click Permissions (under Security) → Grant Admin Consent for the organization.

 5. Clear Microsoft Add-in Cache